Climatology as a Profession

 not really a single panel, but a nexus of uncounted international

 workshops, exchanges of draft reports, and arguments among individuals,

 all devoted to producing a single authoritative assessment roughly every

 half-dozen years.
 From the 1990s on, the process engaged every significant

 climate scientist in the world (and many of the insignificant ones).

 At the time of its 2007 assessment, the IPCC process had grown to

-include 157 authors plus some 600 reviewers in the geophysical sciences, giving a rough measure
+include 157 authors plus some 600 reviewers in the geophysical sciences, giving a rough idea

 of the size of the scientific community on which the world's policy-makers